VeraMendes/CS-Build-Week-2/day_4/DS_concepts.md

 What is a convolution?
 What's a convolutional layer?
+In mathematics convolution is a mathematical operation on two functions that produces a third function expressing how the shape of one is modified by the other.
+The term convolution refers to both the result function and to the process of computing it.
+Convolutional layers are the major building blocks used in convolutional neural networks.
+A convolution is the simple application of a filter to an input that results in an activation. ...
+The result is highly specific features that can be detected anywhere on input images.

 Why do we actually need convolutions?
 Can't we use a fully-connected layer for that?